 Derivation cohort (Sweden)

 The derivation cohort was obtained from patients recorded in the SHAR 2008-2015.
 The starting point was chosen because registration of ASA class and body mass index (BMI) in the SHAR was initiated in 2008, and we had no access to data from the national patient register (NPR) after 2015.
 Data linkage was achieved by using personal identity numbers that are assigned to all Swedish residents at birth or immigration.23,24 The diagnosis underlying the index THA procedure (categorized into primary osteoarthritis, secondary osteoarthritis, sequelae after childhood hip disease, avascular necrosis of the femoral head [AVN] and inflammatory joint disease), type of fixation (cemented or uncemented stem and cup respectively), age at index surgery, sex, BMI, ASA class, type of hospital, and year of surgery, were obtained from the SHAR.
-Data on co-morbidities for one year prior to index surgery were obtained from the NPR where diagnoses based on in- and outpatient episodes in all private and public hospitals are coded according to ICD-10 together with admission and discharge dates.
+Data on co-morbidities for one year prior to index surgery were obtained from the NPR where diagnoses based on in- and outpatient episodes in all private and public hospitals are coded according to the ICD-10 together with admission and discharge dates.
 Data on marital status and the educational level of patients was obtained from the longitudinal integration database for health insurance and labor market studies (LISA) from Statistics Sweden.
 The SHAR has completeness of 96-98 % and 100 % coverage,25 the LISA has coverage of 98 % with 85 % accuracy, and completeness for the NPR is above 99 % and the positive predictive value is 85-95 %.26 Death dates were linked from the national population register.
-Only the last operated hip was considered for patients with bilateral THA,27 and only patients who survivied at least two years aftert surgery.
-Patients with missing information on, or an ASA class of IV and above, were excluded, as were patients with missing information on BMI or a BMI above 50.
+Only the last operated hip was considered for patients with bilateral THA,27 and only patients who survived at least two years after surgery.
+Patients with missing information on, or an ASA class of IV and above, were excluded, as were patients with missing information on BMI or a measurement above 50.
 Patients with missing information on educational levels or the type of hospital performing index surgery were also excluded.

 External validation cohort (XXX)